 - Including discriminative statements in your rental ad.
 For example, stating “Christians Preferred,” “Males Only,” or “Ideal for a Single Professional.”

-- Stating that your rental dwelling isn’t available because of the tenants religion, race or any other protected characteristic
+- Stating that your rental dwelling isn’t available because of the tenants religion, race, color, national origin or any other protected characteristic

-- Responding differently to tenants on the basis of their race, color, sex, or any other protected class
+- Responding differently to tenants on the basis of their race, color, national origin, sex, or any other protected class

 - Trying to evict a tenant for a discriminatory reason

-- Setting different rent rates and terms and conditions on the basis of a prospective tenant’s characteristic
+- Setting different rent rates and terms and conditions on the basis of a tenant’s prospective characteristic like national origin or religion.

 How Can Landlords in Florida Avoid Potential Discrimination Lawsuits?